KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 **Key Business Characteristics**:

-- Contains size, color, material, and care instruction information
+- Contains size, colour, material, and care instruction information
 - Dependent on the Product supertype for core product information
 - Attributes are only applicable to products classified as clothing
 - Supports detailed product specifications for fashion items